AngeloDamante/rover-Raspberry-VxWorks/README.md

-# Idea to develop "Sentinel"
+# Idea to develop Anakin-rover
-Embedded Software to develop a "like-rover" project with Raspberry Pi, VxWorks and Oris.
+Embedded Software to develop a "like-rover" project with Raspberry Pi 3B+, VxWorks and Oris.